dhnair/master-python/docs/Volume1/Python_Foundations/Part_VIII_Capstone_Project/74_testing_and_debugging.md

-# Capstone Project: File Manager CLI
-## Chapter 74: Testing and Debugging
+# Chapter 74: Testing and Debugging

 ## 1. Introduction
 Testing ensures our program works as expected.